jpratt2/-seleniumCompareFullpageScreenshots/README.md

 ## Create current images in the "observed" folder and diffs (if any) in the "diffs folder.
 `mvn "-Dtest=B*" test`

-**If there is any discrepancy between the expected and obverved images, a diff image with the difference highlighted in red will be put in the "diffs" folder.**

 URLs for your test should be put here: [src/test/java/URLs.java file](https://github.com/jpratt2/seleniumCompareFullpageScreenshots/blob/master/src/test/java/URLs.java).